Bell Brothers was the second largest producer of pig iron in the North of England.

 The firm employed at least 5,000 people by 1876.

-A visitor in 1881 commented in the New Monthly Magazine on the “cheerful labour” of the workforce, and denied the existence of cruel overseers, fire risk and ill health caused by phosphorous.
+A visitor in 1881 commented in the New Monthly Magazine on the “cheerful labour” of the workforce, and denied the existence of cruel managers, fire risk and ill health caused by phosphorous.

 The firm had developed a considerable export trade by 1881.
 The Fairfield Works covered over six acres.
 Pine was imported from Canada.
 Matchbox making and labelling employed 3,000 females within their own homes throughout the local neighbourhood.